andreasvarga/MatrixPencils.jl/docs/src/index.md

 | **[`rmpoles1`](@ref)** | Computation of the (infinite) poles using pencil based structured linearization |
 | **[`rmrank`](@ref)** | Determination of the normal rank |

-A complete list of implemented functions is available [here](https://sites.google.com/site/andreasvargacontact/home/software/matrix-pencils-in-julia).
+A complete list of implemented functions is available [here](https://sites.google.com/view/andreasvarga/home/software/matrix-pencils-in-julia).

 ## Future plans

-The implementation of tools for the reduction of a regular pencil to various upper block triangular and block-diagonal structures is planned.
+Functional enhancements of some functions will be performed.
+Also, some new functions will be implemented addressing special decompositions to be used in a forthcoming package for handling descriptor system representations.

 ## Release Notes

+### Version 1.3

+This minor release includes new functions which implement computational procedures for spectrum separation of a regular matrix pencil.
+For a given pair of matrices, new functions are available to compute the separation of finite and infinite eigenvalues using orthogonal or unitary transformations, with the resulting pair in generalized Hessenberg form, generalized Schur form or in an ordered generalized Schur form.
+Furthermore, functions have been implemented for the block diagonalization of matrix pairs for various ordering of finite and infinite eigenvalues using the method of [14].

 ### Version 1.2

-This minor release includes new implementations of computational procedures to allocate the spectrum of a matrix or of a regular matrix pencil.
+This minor release includes new functions which implement computational procedures to allocate the spectrum of a matrix or of a regular matrix pencil based on methods proposed in [12] and [13].
 A new function is available to efficiently compute the eigenvalues of a Schur matrix or of a generalized (Schur, upper triangular) pair (and order-preserving version of `eigvals`).
 The function `fisplit` has been enhanced to compute the subpencil containing the infinite eigenvalues in an upper triangular form.

 ### Version 1.1